Pitt Meadows Secondary School: Murals

 In 2006, the school received a series of murals on the front side of the building.
 These paintings depict a Viking marauder (the school's mascot), a Heron (the official bird of the city), and the school's coat of arms.
 The coat of arms contains a saying in Latin "Amor Doctrinae Floreat" which translates to "Let the Love of Learning Flourish".
 There are also two large collages on either side of the school's main gymnasium.
 One mural depicts a large marauder and the other is a blue heron on a mound of dirt representing the city's colour, terrain, and native bird.
 A third mural has recently been added of a large Viking ship on the back side of the school.
 The ship contains the signatures of the 2008–2009 graduation class.

 Sports

-Pitt Meadows has numerous teams and programs, including Ultimate, football (Grade 8, Junior Varsity and Varsity) soccer, volleyball, golf, and track and field.
-The school's most prominent sport is basketball with a very competitive senior team that was coached by Mr. Rich Goulet from 1979 until the end of 2017, a total of 38 years.
+Pitt Meadows has numerous teams and programs, including ultimate, ball hockey, soccer, volleyball, golf, and track and field.
+The school's most prominent sport is basketball with a very competitive senior boys team that was coached by Mr. Rich Goulet from 1979 until the end of 2017, a total of 38 years.